Faqihyugos/n8n-with-redis/README.md

 ## Configuration

-The default name of the database, user and password for PostgreSQL can be changed in the [`.env`](.env) file in the current directory.
+The default name of the database, user and password for PostgreSQL can be changed in the .env

+before run compose, run command this:

 ```
 cp .env.example .env